 Holiday Inn Saratoga Springs, located 1 mile away on the edge of Congress Park, has indoor and outdoor pools, a game library you can borrow from, and a free childrens menu at their on-site restaurant.

-Residence Inn by Marriot is 5-10 minutes away and a great option for larger families.
+Residence Inn by Marriott is 5-10 minutes away and a great option for larger families.
 In addition to spacious suites (some with multiple rooms and bathrooms), they also provide free breakfast, an indoor pool, an outdoor BBQ and patio, a basketball/tennis court, and a free shuttle to Downtown.

-Hyatt Place (also in Malta and right off I-87) is perfect if you're looking for your home away from home.
+Hyatt Place Saratoga Malta (also in Malta and right off I-87) is perfect if you're looking for your home away from home.
 They offer several kinds of suites, a 24-hour cafe, and an indoor pool.

 Whether you're in Saratoga for a vacation or just spending the day at the Track, there are plenty of ways to make the experience fun for everyone in your family, regardless of their age.